-PopSockets employs one Social Compliance Manager, reporting to VP Sourcing & Sustainability, who oversees the day-to-day operations of the company's labor rights program.
-The Social Compliance Manager's responsibilities include management of our monitoring and remediation program, working directly with suppliers on capacity-building, and ensuring all aspects of our labor rights program meet or exceed current best practice.
+PopSockets' Corporate Social Responsibility Lead and VP of Sourcing & Sustainability oversee the company's labor rights program, including working directly with suppliers on capacity-building and ensuring all aspects of our labor rights program meet or exceed current best practice.

 Several other functions within the organization are responsible for developing and executing impact-related goals, including labor rights.
-The Director of Environmental and Social Impact, Chief Operating Officer, and President/Chief Financial Officer develop and execute related goals jointly with the Social Compliance Manager and VP Sourcing & Sustainability.
+The Impact and Sustainability Reporting Analyst, Chief Operating Officer, and President/Chief Financial Officer develop and execute related goals jointly with the VP Sourcing & Sustainability and the legal department.